Repairs Coming for US 41 Crossing in Evansville

-The Indiana Department of Transportation says motorists will encounter lane closures next month on U.S. 41 in Evansville due to the repair of a railroad crossing.
+The Indiana Department of Transportation says motorists will encounter lane closures beginning this week on U.S. 41 in Evansville due to the repair of a railroad crossing.

 The repair will take place in two phases.

-Crews will repair the northbound lanes of the crossing between S.R.
-66 and S.R.
-57 near Yokel Road.
+Crews will repair the northbound lanes of the crossing between State Road 66 and State Road 57 near Yokel Road.

 Crossovers near Lynch Road and St. George Road will be used to temporarily route traffic into the southbound lanes.